ONSBigData/precon/README.rst

 ============================================================
-natstats: Python functions for National Statistic production
+precon: Python functions for National Statistic production
 ============================================================

 What is it?
 -----------

-**natstats** is a Python package that provides a suite of speedy, vectorised functions for implementing common methods in the production of National Statistics.
+**precon** is a Python package that provides a suite of speedy, vectorised functions for implementing common methods in the production of National Statistics.
 It aims to provide the high-level building blocks for building statistical systems at National Statistical Institutes (NSIs) and other